You can Lead a Tour to Israel

 It’s another pastor-skill that you just don’t learn in seminary.

-I’m wrapping up my third tour this week and thought I’d share the know-how I’ve gained over the years to make it easy for you to lead a group of people from your church on a life-changing Israel tour.
+I’ve led five tours and thought I’d share the know-how I’ve gained over the years to make it easy for you to lead a group of people from your church on a life-changing Israel tour.

 Yes.
 Tourism is a big deal in Israel and the place is crawling with shiny buses filled with pilgrims from around the world.
 We feel safer in Israel than any other country we’ve visited.